- Monroe One

 Each building/program administrator shall be responsible for informing all students and their parents of the student dress code at the beginning of the school year and any revisions to the dress code made during the school year.

-Students who violate the student dress code will be encouraged to comply to the guidelines.
+Students who violate the student dress code will be encouraged to comply with the guidelines.
 Any student who refuses to do so may be subject to discipline, up to and including in-school suspension for the day.
-Any student who repeatedly fails to comply with the dress code shall be subject to further discipline, up to and including out of school suspension if after restorative justice principles have been implemented the student continues to refuse to cooperate.
+Any student who repeatedly fails to comply with the dress code and continues to refuse to cooperate after the implementation of restorative justice principles shall be subject to further discipline, up to and including out-of-school suspension.

 -